Lesson 196

 Parts of the Sentence - Objective Complement

-as an appositive is.
-Example: I call my dog Badger.
+I call my dog Badger. (objective complement)

-dog is called Badger by me.
-I consider my dog smart.
-My dog is considered
+My dog is called Badger by me. (predicate nominative)

-smart by me.
+My dog is considered smart by me. (predicate adjective)

-Instructions: Find the objective complements in the following sentences and tell whether
+Instructions: Find the objective complements in the following sentences and tell whether they are nouns or adjectives.

 1. Have you named Mr. Jones temporary chairman?